The change we need

 Every 10 years the City Council appoints 20 Portlanders to review the City Charter and recommend changes.
 The most recent Charter Commission met from 2020-2022 and engaged Portlanders in a conversation about how our City can best respond to our diverse communities’ needs

 Drawing on community input from thousands for Portlanders, they drafted a proposal to reform the City government.
 After holding public hearings in Spring 2022, the Charter Commission voted 17-3 on June 14th to send this comprehensive reform to Portland voters on the November 2022 ballot.
-It will appear as Measure 26-228.
+A broad coalition of supporters, including community-based organizations, labor, small businesses, and civic organizations came together to communicate with voters about the importance of these changes.

-If Portland voters approve Measure 26-228, an independent District Mapping Committee will form to develop the four city council districts and an independent Salary Committee will form to fine-tune the salary and compensation expectations for the new City Council, Mayor, City Administrator, and Auditor positions.
+After passage, the Independent District Mapping Committee developed and adopted the four city council districts, and an independent Salary Committee set the salary and compensation expectations for the new City Council, Mayor, City Administrator, and Auditor positions.
 The first elections to use the new system will be in Fall 2024.
+Since passage of the measure, the City of Portland has been restructuring to prepare for the new system that will begin on January 1, 2025.